 When it comes to high level cultural entertainment, the performing arts are also well represented in Antwerp.
 You will find a variety of performances, shows and events in the calendar, from modern or classical ballet, to opera, poetry and classical recitals.

 Activities & Entertainment

-For those looking for a quieter time – or for confirmed film buffs – an unusual and somewhat luxurious cinematic experience can be had, at Antwerp Film Museum.
-This former Royal Palace, decked out rococo-style, holds nightly film screenings, and offers film history classes for the keen.
-And if you want to find something even more chilled, Antwerp Aquatopia offers a watery perspective on the world, through the lenses of its fish tanks.
-Lodged on Queen Astrid Square, Antwerp Aquatopia, is a great place to get away from the bustle of Antwerp, and let the tropical fish do the entertaining.
+For those looking for a quieter time – or for confirmed film buffs – an unique cinematic experience can be had, at Antwerp Film Museum.
+The museum holds film screenings, and offers film history classes for the keen.

 MICE, B2B & Conferencing